When’s the last time you felt stuck on a project? No matter how much you love your job, it’s normal to have periods of apathy.

 Want some help staying organized?
 Download our FREE business plan template here!

 I’m a better sprinter than a marathon runner.
 The same goes for my work.
 I can do more when I write for a half hour and then take a 10-minute break.
 Then repeat.
 The breaks help clear my mind and restore creativity.
 Usually, I come back to my desk motivated with new ideas and ways to solve problems.

 During my breaks, I get outside for fresh air, make quick phone calls, and look at pictures of my son.
 If I’m really tired, I’ll take a quick nap.
 Shutting my eyes for 10-minutes improves my attitude and offers a boost of energy.

 If your answer to "What motivates you?" is your clients, then you and I have a lot in common!

 My customers are my greatest source of motivation.
 Their feedback — whether positive or constructive — pushes me to deliver the best work I can.
 Nothing feels better than receiving an email from a happy client.
 And, nothing motivates me more than a customer who is challenging me to try new approaches.

 Try digging into your customers’ feedback.
 Send them a survey or talk to them in-person.
 You might want to ask:

 My industry, marketing, is constantly changing.
 I have to stay on top of the latest practices, which change day-by-day.
-To keep up, I listen to podcasts, attend events, and read industry blog articles.
+To keep up and stay motivated, I listen to podcasts, attend events, and read industry blog articles.
 The bonus is — I find learning incredibly motivating.
 I want to offer my clients the latest, greatest marketing techniques.